 Societe Generale is shaping itself from being an 'energy Bank' to becoming an 'energy transition bank'.
-Over the last few years, we have taken several commitments to manage our impact on climate change.
+And, as we committed to do on the occasion of COP24 in Katowice, we are starting to align our portfolios with the goals for the Paris agreement, starting with our energy financing:

 Notably, we were among the first banks globally to reduce our exposure to the coal sector.
-Our goal now is to reach zero exposure to coalfuelled power by 2030 in the EU and OECD countries, and by 2040 for the rest of the world.
-We have also committed to raising €120 billion to the energy transition between 2019 and 2023.
-We will continue to develop this offering by leveraging on our innovative capabilities and pioneering spirit.
+Our goal now is to reach zero exposure to coal-fuelled power by 2030 in the EU and OECD countries, and by 2040 for the rest of the world.